offmywave011/masterconcrete/Output-format.md

 ## Background

-In Scanbot SDK we have a notions of `SnappingDraft` and `DocumentDraft`.
+In the Scanbot SDK we have a notion of `SnappingDraft` and `DocumentDraft`.

-`SnappingDraft` is a direct result of snapping - set of files, pages and their properties.
+`SnappingDraft` is a direct result of snapping - a set of files, pages and their properties.
 It is not yet a complete logical document.
-In fact - you might split such draft into several documents!
+In fact - you might split such a draft into several documents!

-Therefore, before we can start processing we should extract `DocumentDraft` from `SnappingDraft`.
-Each `DocumentDraft` will represent a logical document which will be created, including information about document name and file format.
+Therefore, before we can start processing, we should extract the `DocumentDraft` from the `SnappingDraft`.
+Each `DocumentDraft` will represent a logical document which will be created including information about the document's name and file format.

 ## Extracting DocumentDrafts

-Logic for splitting `SnappingDraft` into set of `DocumentDraft` objects is responsibility of `DocumentDraftExtractor`.
-You can customize it through `ScanbotSDKInitializer`.
-Default implementation saves document as a single PDF file.
+The logic for splitting `SnappingDraft` into a set of `DocumentDraft` objects is the responsibility of the `DocumentDraftExtractor`.
+You can customize it through the `ScanbotSDKInitializer`.
+The default implementation saves a document as a single PDF file.

-For your convenience we created implementation of extractor which always saves document as set of JPEG images.
+For your convenience we created an implementation of the extractor which always saves a document as set of JPEG images.
 You just have to set it up as follows:

     new ScanbotSDKInitializer()
             .documentDraftExtractor(MultipleDocumentsDraftExtractor.forJpeg())